 Prospecting

-When it comes to prospecting on Social Media, you need to start by finding out where your target audience ‘hangout’ online, then join the conversation.
+When it comes to prospecting on social media, you need to start by finding out where your target audience ‘hangs out’ online and then join the conversation.

 You need to know where your target customers are congregating on social media.
-Success in social selling requires discovering the top three ways of consistently reaching a large number of your ideal target customer.
+Success in social selling requires discovering the top three ways of consistently reaching many of your ideal target customers.
 Why three ways?
-Well, to avoid putting all of your eggs in one basket with just one way and to avoid spreading yourself too thin in time and money in more than three ways.
-Sticking to your top three ways of consistently reaching a large number of your ideal target customer is manageable and will keep you focused.
+Well, it’s so that you can avoid putting all your eggs in one basket in just one way and spreading yourself too thin in time and money in more than three ways.
+Sticking to your top three ways of consistently reaching many of your ideal target customers is manageable and will keep you focused.

 Positioning

-In order to position yourself as the ideal solution provider, you’ve got to stand apart from the competition by proving your expertise.
+To position yourself as the ideal solution provider, you’ve got to stand apart from the competition by proving your expertise.
 The way to achieve this is to establish yourself as an authority, as a thought leader, and as an expert in your industry.
 Engage your audience by posting updates that are interesting and relevant.
-Share with them all the knowledge you have.
+Share all the knowledge you have with them.

 Presenting

 When it comes to selling using social media, you could sell through pre-recorded videos, sales pages, live webinars or virtual face-to-face meetings using video conferencing software.
-With the vast selection of tools available, you need to find what works for your product or service and your customers.
+With the vast selection of tools available, you must find what works for your product or service and your customers.

 No matter what tool you use, plan your benefits in advance and know how to overcome common objections.